EnzoDV08/Enzo_De_Vittorio_231244_Portifolio-/README.md

 ---

+## 🚀 **Current Projects**

+### **Lekker Snack Box**

+I'm currently working on a web application for **Lekker Snack Box**, a service that allows boarding school students to order snack boxes delivered directly to them.
+Parents can subscribe to ensure weekly snack deliveries for their children, offering convenience and peace of mind.

+- **Key Features:**
+  - Subscription-based weekly deliveries
+  - Secure payment integration for recurring subscriptions
+  - User-friendly interface for easy ordering and management

+### **Escape Today**

+Another ongoing project is **Escape Today**, a platform where businesses can subscribe to have their services promoted.
+This service includes partnership with **Fox Firelighters**, which hosts competitions on the platform, offering promotional opportunities for other businesses involved.

+- **Key Features:**
+  - Business subscription for advertisement and promotion
+  - Integrated competition platform in partnership with Fox Firelighters
+  - Dynamic promotion options for enhanced visibility

+---

 ## 📊 **GitHub Repository Statistics**

 > *(Consider adding GitHub statistics or badges like commit counts, languages used, or repository stars to give viewers an insight into your activity and contributions.)*